wesmadrigal/GraphReduce/docs/index.md

 # Welcome to graphreduce

-`graphreduce` is an abstraction layer for performing batch feature engineering.
+GraphReduce is an abstraction layer for doing batch feature engineering spanning many tables.
+The library abstracts away much of the tedious, repetitive work such as point in time correctness, dealing with cardinality, prefixing columns, joins, swapping between compute layers, and more.
+We use graphs with [networkx](https://github.com/networkx/networkx) to represent tables as nodes and relationships as edges, allowing most data storage formats and compute layers to be modeled.

 ## Key features